doviettung96/Tungdv_C_Lib/README.md

 ## For data structure
-Do the same but instead of Algorithm, jump into DataStructure folder and type "make", then jump to TestData type "make".
-Finally type "./test_stack"
+Do the same but instead of Algorithm, jump into DataStructure folder and type "make", then jump to TestData/List (or Stack or Queue) type "make".
+Finally type "./test"

 # Helpful information
 By typing make, you will run the default command in "makefile".